Aman11b/Essential-Codes/React.md

  * -> declarative appraoch(just describe what ui should look like)

- * React fragment
+ ## React fragment
  * lets you add element without leaving trace in HTML tree so in DOM
  * just add <></> or <React.Fragment> thats it
  * sometimes key is required while rendering list
  * it allow more then one element inside JSX

- * PROPS (PROPERTY)
+ ## PROPS (PROPERTY)
  * ->passing data between components from parent to child components
  * ->first pass prop in component then receive it then
  * -> pass info down the tree
  * -> can pass any value in prop
  * -> props are ready-only => data in component is made from props (data coming from parent component basically outside)and state(internal component data that can be updated by logic basically inside)
- *-> props cant be modified by child component that are read only to mutate prop you need state *-> prop is obj if u change you change parent too and that cause side effect coz u are changing data which is outside ,react is pure function that means not affecting outside
+ * -> props cant be modified by child component that are read only to mutate prop you need state
+ * -> prop is obj if u change you change parent too and that cause side effect coz u are changing data which is outside ,react is pure function that means not affecting outside
  * -> one way data flow=> only from parent to child not opposite only top to bottom (not in angular) it makes application predictable and easier, debug becomes easy, two way data binding is less efficent

- * RULES OF JSX
+ ## RULES OF JSX
  * -> essestially HTML but with {can add JS code}
  * -> {statement are not allowed here like if else or for or switch}
  * -> JSX -> JS expression
  * -> a peace of JSX has on root element

- * PROPS
+ ## PROPS
  * -> props always exists in all components
- *

- //StrictMode-> render twice in order to find bugs and check if outdated parts of API
+ > StrictMode-> render twice in order to find bugs and check if outdated parts of API

- * STATE
+ ## STATE
  * -> data a component can hold over time, ifo that component needs to remember though its life cycle
  * -> its kindoff memory that can be changed
  * -> state variable/peice of state a single variable in a component
  * -> state is an entrire condition at ant point of time > all peices ofm state together
- * #-> updating state re-render component (one single component render its called a view all views together makes final UI)
+ * -> updating state re-render component (one single component render its called a view all views together makes final UI)
  * -> with state react keep UI sync with data
  * ->useState retusn a array it takes defaut value and a function
  * -> useState is called hooks(but only in top level of function not in if or loop or something else)
  * ->dont update state manually
  * -> always term state as im-mutable and use setter function for updates

- * mechanics of state
+ ## mechanics of state
  * -> we dont manipulate state directly then how to update
  * -> react upadate conmpoenent view by completely rerending the component
  * -> react maintains a state which remain contant through the rerendering unless the component is removed from UI which is called un-mounting

- * State vs Prop
+ ## State vs Prop
  * -> state is internal data owned by component,component memory,can be updated by component itself,updating leads to rerendering ,used to make component interactive
  * -> props is external data owned by parent,read-only,when new prop is received re-rendering happens,used by parent to configure child component
  */

- * THINKING IN REACT
+ ## THINKING IN REACT
  * -> break the desired UI into components and establish the component tree
  * -> build a static version
  * [state management]
  * -> think about state
- * --> when to use state
+ * - when to use state
- * --> type os state logical or global
+ * - type os state logical or global
- * --> where to place state
+ * - where to place state
  * -> establish the data flow
- * --> one way data flow
+ * - one way data flow
- * --> parent to child communication
+ * - parent to child communication
- * --> accessing global state
+ * - accessing global state

- * FUNDAMENTALE OF STATE MANAGEMENT
+ ## FUNDAMENTALE OF STATE MANAGEMENT
  * -> deciding when to create a peice of state what type of state are necessary where to place each peices of state and how data flows through the app
  * ->LOCAl STATE
  * - state needed only by one or few component